 When you decide to move forward with an installation, we make a reservation with the state to ensure you get the payment you expect.
 Then, when your installation is complete, we file all the necessary forms for you.
 You will receive your rebate check in the mail about 10 weeks later.

-The best way to estimate the size of the incentive you can receive for your home is to consult with a residential solar expert like Certasun.
+The best way to figure out the total savings you can expect to receive from your solar system is to consult with a residential solar expert like Certasun.
 Fill out the form below for a completely free, no-obligation consultation!

 A Tax Credit is Not a Tax Deduction